robvanuden/web/source/getting-started.md

 - `Target`: defines a target as _expression-bodied property_.
 The type itself is a delegate, hence, the property is implemented as `_ => _`.
 - `Requires`: prior to execution of all targets, the execution engine checks if `MyGetApiKey` was set (fast fail).
 Also boolean expressions can be specified here.
 - `OnlyWhen`: the target is only executed when running on a server.
 The property `IsServerBuild` is provided from the `Build` base class, and checks whether any of the known build servers is currently hosting the process (i.e., TeamCity or Bitrise).
 - `DependsOn`: again, this target depends on another target called `Pack`.
 Multiple dependent targets can be separated by comma since the method accepts `params Target[] targets`.
+Targets referenced as `string` are so-called _shadow targets_, and will be silently skipped if absent.
 - `Executes`:
   - Files are collected using the glob mechanism.
 The base directory is constructed with the `/` operator that takes care of platform-specific directory separators
   - For each file, `NuGetPush` is executed with several options applied.